 Nasreddin Hodja, or Hoca which means teacher in Turkish ("c" is pronounced in Turkish like "dj" or like "J" in "John" in English), is known as with different names in the world.
 Some examples; Turks say "Nasreddin Hoca;" Kazakhs, "Koja Nasreddin;" Greeks, "Hoja Nasreddin;" Azerbaijanis and Iranians, "Molla or Mulla Nasreddin;" Arabs, "Juha;" and Tajiks, "Mushfiqi".
 And some spellings of Nasreddin: Nasrudin, Nasr ed-din and Nasr al-din.

 The year 1996 was proclaimed "Nasreddin Hoca year" by UNESCO.
-He is, now in 2004, 796 years old.
 He signed the humor of the millennium at the top.

 Some of Hoca's Jokes

 Cutting off the branch you are riding on

 One day the Hodja was up a tree cutting fire wood.
 Somebody passing by, noticed he was busily hacking at the very branch he was riding on.

 Be careful, Hodja Effendi! he warned.
 It is the branch you are riding on that you are trying to cut off.
 Unless you stop at once, you will certainly come a cropper.

 The Hodja didn't bother to answer the man.
 Busy-bodies were everywhere.
 Never doing anything useful themselves, they kept telling you what to do, or not to do.
 While his mind was on this train of thought, down came the Hodja together with the branch he had just managed to severe.

 His opinion of the man was immediately reversed.
 Surely this was a man not to be trifled with.
 In fact, he might be the wisest man he would ever meet in his life.
 As soon as he got himself disentangled, he ran after the man, but he was too late, for the man had disappeared.